philcho/HRSF84-Mercury/README.md

-# urbae
+# Collective

-> An online yearbook for classes and groups.
+> A digital yearbook for classes and groups.

 ## Team